Lisa Dingle: Departure and brief returns

 On 8 March 2019, during a special episode to commemorate International Women's Day, the character returned after a temporary break and told Charity Dingle (Emma Atkins) that she had been diagnosed with terminal heart condition amyloidosis.
 After the episode aired, Cox announced that she had quit Emmerdale after nearly 23 years, and Lisa was killed off on 23 May 2019.
 Cox made a brief return for a voiceover on 6 June 2019, as each family member read a letter from Lisa.
 Cox also returned for several voiceovers in 2020, as part of Belle Dingle's mental health storyline.
 The voiceovers were broadcast over the course of October and November 2020.
+On 15 February 2024, Lisa was heard whilst Belle was reading her letter which Lisa wrote for Belle for her first wedding.

 Reception

 Cox was nominated in the category of "Best Actress" at the 2011 British Soap Awards.